gangula-karthik/gangula-karthik/README.md

-# HELLO EVERYONE
+# HELLO WORLD
-## INTRODUCTION
-my name is karthik
+My name is Karthik
 I like to work on cool projects and watch anime and tv shows in my free time.

 I also do some competitive programming: